seancfoley/IPAddress/ipaddress.md

 prefixed addresses.
 There is a contains method for every `Address` or `AddressSection`.

 `IPAddressString` has a `contains` methods as well, and also some additional containment methods, `prefixContains` and `prefixEquals`.
-These `IPAddressString` containment methods can have superior performance checking containment when starting from strings, because in many cases containment can be determined by looking at the strings alone, avoiding address object creation and numeric comparisons.
+These `IPAddressString` containment methods can have superior performance when checking containment when starting from strings, because in many cases containment can be determined by looking at the strings alone, avoiding address object creation and numeric comparisons.

-For checking containment of an address or subnet in a large number of subnets, or to check containment of a large number of addresses or subnets in a subnet, use the address trie data structure, using one of the subclasses of AddressTrie.
+For checking containment of an address or subnet in a large number of subnets, or to check containment of a large number of addresses or subnets in a subnet, use the address trie data structure, or an IP address collection which can be either an IP address sequential range list, or an IP address containment trie.
+When using an address trie, it is the `elementContains` method that tests whether an element of the trie contains the given subnet or address.
+The `contains` method tests for an exact match.

+The IPAddressAggregation interface has `contains` and `overlaps` methods that check for containment of individual addresses, subnets, or sequential ranges.
+So that means you can use those methods to test for containment of any subnet, address range, or collection.

+The wiki has a [wide variety of examples](https://github.com/seancfoley/IPAddress/wiki/Code-Examples-2:-Subnet-Containment,-Matching,-Comparing) showing how to test for containment or make comparisons with a wide variety of address and collection types.

-There is also an assortment of iterators for addresses, sections, and segments which represent multiple values.
+When it comes to accessing individual members, There is also an assortment of iterators for addresses, sections, and segments which can access individual members.
 There is an `iterator()`, `getLower()` method and `getUpper()` method for every address component.
+You can use the `increment` or `get` methods to access individual members or sequential ranges or range lists.
+The  `increment` method is also available with any subnet or subnet section.

+&#8203;

+## Sorting and Comparisons

+Comparing and sorting can be useful for storing addresses in certain types of data structures.
+With the Java library, all of the core classes implement `java.lang.Comparable`.
+In fact, any `AddressItem` is comparable to any other, which covers almost every type in the address framework.
+Different representations of the same address or subnet are considered equal.
+Different representations of the same set of addresses are considered equal.
+However, `HostName` instances are not equal to `IPAddressString` instances nor `IPAddress` instances, and instances of `IPAddressString` are not equal to instances of `IPAddress`, not even when representing the same address or subnet.

+The library provides the type `AddressComparator` and some comparator implementations for comparison purposes.
+Address classes use the type `CountComparator` for their natural ordering.
+When comparing subnets, you can either emphasize the count of addresses, or you can emphasize the values of the lower or upper address represented by the subnet, and comparators are provided for those variations.

+The address tries are sorted and provide their own comparator, which matches the comparators above with respect to individual addresses.
+It differs to some degree when comparing subnets, which must be prefix blocks to use with the trie comparator.
+When comparing a prefix block to a second address or block with larger prefix, and the first prefix matches the same bits in the second, the trie comparator orders by the bit that follows the first prefix in the second.
+For example, if a block with prefix length 12 is compared to a prefix block of larger prefix length, then the comparison first examines the common prefix bits, the first 12 bits, to determine order.
+If those 12 bits are the same, then the comparison examines bit 13 in the other block with the longer prefix.
+A bit of value one indicates the other block is greater than the first, a bit of value zero indicates the other block is less than the first.

+The two collection implementations, `IPAddressContainmentTrie` and `IPAddressSeqRange` are both sorted at all times, which makes a number of operations much more efficient by enabling binary search.

 &#8203;
 ## DNS Resolution and URLs

 If you have a string that can be a host or an address and you wish to